TrueBlocks/trueblocks-core/README.md

 rpcProvider="<url-to-your-rpc-provider>
 ```

-Once you get `getBlock` to return JSON data, you are ready to test your installation.
+Once you get `chifra blocks` to return JSON data, you are ready to test your
+installation.
 In the `./build` directory, run this command:

 ```[shell]
 make tests